rd11490/NBA_Tutorials/shot_profile_variance/README.md

 ```
 We store our results in a dataframe, group by the our two independent variables and measure the win percentage for our underdog
 We then plot the results on a 3d plot.
 From the result of our plot we can see that in our simplified scenario our optimal strategy
 is to slow the pace of the game as much as possible and shoot as many 3s as we can.
+Because there is a defined skill gap, the underdog needs
+to use variance to their advantage, and in this case that means taking as many high variance shots as possible, while limiting
+the sample size as much as possible as well.
+If you played this out thousands of times, you might lose the games you loose by more points
+than if you played a different play style, but your odds of winning go up.
+In the standigns it doesn't matter if you lose by 1 or by 100, so
+the high variance strategy should be prefered.

 ![Win Percentage against 3pt Attempt Rate and Pace](Overmatched_angle1.png)